KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 cmake ... -D CMAKE_EXPORT_COMPILE_COMMANDS=ON
 ```

-NOTE: Modern tools will generally enable exporting compile commands for you (EX: VSCode).
+NOTE: Modern tools will generally enable exporting compile commands for you (e.g. VSCode).
-Also CMAKE_EXPORT_COMPILE_COMMANDS is implemented only by Makefile and Ninja generators.
+Also `CMAKE_EXPORT_COMPILE_COMMANDS` is implemented only by Makefile and Ninja generators.
 For other generators, this option is ignored.

 ## Building On Windows